 You can’t just create content.
 You have to create engaging content.
 The kind of content that grabs your reader by the collar and says “You have to read this!
 The benefits are tremendous and you’ll be missing out if you don’t use this information.”

-This is easier said than done.
-There’s no one “magic bullet” which readers respond to.
+This easier said than done.
+There’s no one “magic bullet” to which readers respond to.
 But there are a few techniques which, when combined, can significantly increase reader engagement.

 I’m going to share those seven techniques with you now.
 When you start to apply these principles to your published pieces, readers will respond to your content like never before.